Texas (band): 2011–2017: Re–union and The Conversation

-2013–2017: The Conversation and Texas 25

 In February 2013, Music Week announced the band had signed a new record deal with PIAS Recordings and were to release their first new album since reuniting.
 The Conversation was released on 20 May 2013.
 Physical formats included a single disc and double-disc deluxe edition.
 The latter featured a bonus disc entitled Live in Scotland.
 Also in 2013, a UK tour was announced and the album launched at two gigs, one at King Tut's Wah Wah Hut in Glasgow and the other at the 100 Club in London.
 Spiteri performed a cover of "River Deep – Mountain High" at these gigs as well as a selection of new tracks from The Conversation.
 Tracks are written mainly by Spiteri and McElhone, with Richard Hawley and Bernard Butler as collaborators.
 The album's lead single of the same name joined BBC Radio 2's playlist in April 2013 with two more singles, "Detroit City" and "Dry Your Eyes", following later that year.
 The album is certified Platinum in France and peaked at No. 4 on the UK Albums Chart.
 In November 2014, Texas contributed to BBC Radio 2's Sounds of the 80s album with a cover of "Don't Talk to Me About Love" by Altered Images, a band which also included current Texas member Johnny McElhone in its lineup.

 To celebrate the band's 25th anniversary, it was announced that some of their biggest hits would be re-recorded for a new album entitled Texas 25.
 The collection features eight songs from the band's back catalogue completely reworked with the help of New York production team Truth & Soul, as well as four brand new songs, and was released on 16 February 2015.
 Deluxe packages include a second disc of the hits in their original form.
 The lead single, "Start a Family", premiered online on 6 January 2015.
 A music video followed, once again starring Alan Rickman who was previously featured in the video for "In Demand".

 The band also embarked on a new UK tour throughout April and May 2015.
 An Evening with Texas was a more intimate arrangement than previous shows and featured stories told by Spiteri from the band's 25 years together.

-2017–2019: Jump on Board
+2017–present: Jump on Board and Hi

 The band released their ninth studio album, Jump on Board in May 2017 to critical acclaim, with "Let's Work it Out" serving as the lead single from the new album.
 Jump on Board performed well commercially in the band's native Scotland, debuting at number one on the Scottish Albums Chart.
 The album reached number one in France and performed well in the UK chart.
 In support of the album, the band embarked on the Jump on Board Live Tour world tour.